makersacademy/bowling-challenge/README.md

 As a player,
 So that I can stick to the laws of the physics,
 I want to not to be able to take down more pins than the standing 10.

+As a player,
+So that I can finish the game,
+I want the game to contain 10 frames.
 ```